zenbhang/Spies_and_Medics/Readme.md

 ###Legal
 ![Creative Commons](https://licensebuttons.net/l/by-sa/4.0/88x31.png)

-52 Card Gwent adapted by Benjamin Zhang and Travis Vuong is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Spies and Medics created by Benjamin Zhang and Travis Vuong is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 The Witcher 3 is a property owned by CD Projekt Red.

-If you like the adapted card game rule set, please support the official release of the Witcher 3.